 Density The ratio of a gemstone when compared to the weight of an equal volume of water.
 This means how heavy a gemstone is compared to the same volume of water.
 Also known as "specific gravity" for solids.

-Dispersion The property of a transparent stone to split light into the seven spectral colors, causing the "fire" which is refracted by the internal facets.
-Diamond has a very high dispersion, hence its high amount of fire.
+Dispersion The separation of light into the seven spectral colors, causing the "fire" of a gemstone, which is refracted by the internal facets.
+Diamond has a very high dispersion, hence its high amount of "fire".

 Doublet A doublet is a gemstone composed of valuable gemstone material in combination with other materials.
 It is found most often in opal, where an opal doublet contains a slice of opal glued to common opal, glass or other material.
 A triplet contains a slice of opal glued between a base and a crystal or a glass top.
 Triplets are usually less expensive than doublets, and both are less expensive than natural opals.
 Doublets may occasionally be found with sapphire or other expensive gemstones.